Ormael13/CoCX/classes/classes/Scenes/Readme.md

 from common superclass containing handy methods to access instance of their parent and other helpy stuff (see _Scenes/Places/TelAdre/TelAdreAbstractContent.as_ )

+Due to legacy reasons, if a NPC is combatable, its Monster subclass should be named after him (`Npcname`), and its BaseContent subclass should be named `Npcname+"Scene"`.
+However, if a non-combatable NPC (with BaseContent subclass named `npcname`) becomes combatable in future releases, its Monster subclass should be created and named `Npcname+"Monster"` or `Npcname+"Combat"`.

+In distant future we may rename all monster subclasses to `Monstername+"Monster"` and their scene classes to simple `Monstername`.

 ## Class members

 1. Remember that all variables declared in the Scene will not be saved/loaded in any way, or even resetted after save/load